josemariagarcia95/hera-system/README.md

 	* `POST`.
 Endpoint used to analyse media files.
 The request contains the path to the file which holds the affective information, the type of information that the file contains and the kind of information that the API must look for.
 		* `mediaType {Array}`: Kind of media which will be sent.
 Options can be "image", "video", "sound" and "text".
 However, any other type can be added to the API, since the media types that the API supports are specified on the `/init` endpoint, in the `media` attribute of each detector.
 		* `lookingFor {String}`: Feature we want to analyse.
 Options can be "face", "voice", "signal" and "body".
 Again, the capabilities of the API regarding this parameter are specified on the `/init` endpoint, in the `category` of each detector.
 		* `mediaPath {String}`: Path pointing to the file that must be analysed.
 This path can be either local or remote. _Each detector must handle this path according to its characteristics_.
 For instance, if you have a detector which can only analyse online resources, and you want it to analyse some local file (some image took with the webcam, a sound file recorded with the microphone), you'll have to upload somewhere inside the `extractEmotions` callback of said detector.
+For instance, in `src/tools/upload-ftp.js` you can find code to upload a file to a web server via FTP.

 **IMPORTANT.
 THIS ENDPOINT DOESN'T RETURN THE AFFECTIVE OUTPUT RESULTING FROM ANALYSING SOME FILE.
-IN ORDER TO RETRIEVE THAT DATA, THE `/results` MUST BE USED.**
+IN ORDER TO RETRIEVE THAT DATA, THE `/results` ENDPOINT MUST BE USED.**

 * `/results`
-  * `GET`.
-This endpoint retrieves a single PAD result, as a all th results in PAD form.
-This include each individual result and the fusion of all the results.
+  * `POST`.
+This endpoint retrieves a single PAD result, being this the product of aggregating all the results from every detector and channel.
+    * `channelsToMerge {Array|String}`.
+Array of channels that should be merged.
+E.g., `["face", "voice"]`.
+This parameters can also be a single string naming a channel ("face", "voice", "eda") or just "all".
+    * `localStrategy {String}`.
+Strategy used to aggregate results locally.
+This strategy is used to by each detector of every channel present in `channelsToMerge` to aggregate its own results and then by every channel to aggregate those locally aggregated data.
+    * `globalStrategy {String}`.
+Strategy used to aggregate the locally aggregated data.
+If any of these strategies doesn't exist, a default strategy (mean) is used.
 * `/setup`
 	* `POST`.
 This endpoint gives you another opportunity to customize the services to use.
 For instance, during the initialization in `/init` a benchmarking process is carried out.
-This process sets the value of the attributes `realTime` (boolean attribute which indicates if the service answers in real time) and `delay` (how many miliseconds does the service take to answer). `/setup` receives, in the request body, up to 3 parameters.
+This process sets the value of the attributes `realTime` (boolean attribute which indicates if the service answers in real time) and `delay` (how many miliseconds does the service take to answer).
+This endpoint allows you to filter detectors that doesn't satisfy certain requirements, like working in real time, having a delay which is bigger than a fixed threshold, etc. `/setup` receives, in the request body, up to 3 parameters.
-		* `type`:  Array of the detector categories you want to keep.
+		* `type {Array}`:  Array of the detector categories you want to keep.
 Detector categories which are not in this array will be deteled.
 An empty array deteles every category.
+E.g., `["face", "voice"]`.
-		* `realTime`: boolean attribute representing the `realTime` attribute.
+		* `realTime {Boolean}`: boolean attribute representing the `realTime` attribute.
 Only detectors with a matching value of it will be kept.
 		* `delay`: response time threshold.
 Detectors whose delay attribute is bigger than the one in the `/setup` request will be deleted.
 <!---
 * `/results/:channel`